MrJenish/Lab-8_202001176/README.md

-# Lab 8 (IT 314)
+# Lab 8 (IT 314 : Software Engineering)
 # Name - Jenish Mangukiya
 # ID - 202001176

-## 1. Creating a new Eclipse project, and within the project create a package and defining the class
+### 1. Creating a new Eclipse project, and within the project create a package and defining the class
 ![Screenshot 2023-04-20 145229](https://user-images.githubusercontent.com/91904557/233321559-0a57ba27-dc5b-478a-a3ad-376074da4a92.png)